sympy/sympy-live/README.rst

 Branch builds are automatically deployed by Travis to `https://<BRANCH-NAME>-dot-sympy-live-hrd.appspot.com/`.
-Note that the pull request has to from a branch on this repository, as forks do not have access to the key to deploy to the app engine.
+Note that branch has to be on this repository, as forks do not have access to the key to deploy to the app engine, and branch name should match the regex: `[0-9a-zA-Z-_]` (See app.yaml to check out the static files regex) for the static files to load properly

 Development notes
 -----------------